-Edfu Temple is a Greco-Roman temple constructed during the Ptolemaic dynasty, and it is without question one of the best preserved ancient temples in Egypt.
+Edfu Temple is a Greco-Roman temple constructed during the Ptolemaic dynasty, and it is without question one of the best preserved ancient temples in Egypt, and one which is also featured in many of our epic Egypt tour packages.

-Temple of Edfu is located on the west bank of the Nile River in the city of Edfu.
+Even though this site is often named as one of the very best Luxor tourist attractions, the Temple of Edfu is actually located on the west bank of the Nile River near the city of Edfu.
 While Egypt is home to many spectacular ancient temples, it would take a lot to beat Edfu Temple, and especially in terms of preservation, since it is considered by many to be the country’s best preserved temple.

 The Temple of Edfu is a Greco-Roman temple that was constructed during the Ptolemaic dynasty.
 It was built along with a number of other notable temples, including Dendera; Esna; Kom Ombo and Philae.
 Its vast size and extravagant design is a clear indication of the country’s prosperity at the time.
 It was dedicated to the falcon god Horus, and it is in fact the biggest “Horus” temple ever constructed.